ISCPIF/python-gargantext/INSTALL.md

     make

-Or for production (without dev dependencies and without DEBUG mode):
+Or for production (without dev dependencies and without `DEBUG` mode):

     make TARGET=prod

-To specify a path for configuration file (by default gargantext.ini in current directory), use GARGANTEXT_CONF environment variable.
+If you want to specify custom paths for configuration files (by default `gargantext.ini` and `postgrest.conf` in current directory), use `GARGANTEXT_CONF` and `POSTGREST_CONF` environment variable.
 For example:

+    GARGANTEXT_CONF=/etc/gargantext/gargantext.ini \
-    GARGANTEXT_CONF=/etc/gargantext/gargantext.ini make TARGET=prod
+    POSTGREST_CONF=/etc/gargantext/postgrest.conf make TARGET=prod

-You can specify path of PostgREST configuration the same way by setting POSTGREST_CONF environment variable.

-If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext, and a fresh configuration file.
+If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext, and fresh configuration files.

 You can now run any command by prefixing it with `pipenv run` or by first entering the virtualenv with `pipenv shell`.
+If you use `pipenv shell`, don't forget to leave the virtualenv (`exit` or `<Ctrl-D>`) and enter it again each time you install or uninstall packages with `pipenv` or `pip`, to avoid weird issues with your environment.

-To run Gargantext django backend test server you can do:
+To run Gargantext backend servers do:

-    pipenv run ./manage.py runserver
+    pipenv run ./manage runserver
+    postgrest postgrest.conf

 ## Customize dev environment